Gagandeep20320/OOPDProject/CODE_DETAILS.md

 ADD2 <Reg1> <Reg2> <Reg3> : Add Reg1 and Reg2, and store value in Reg1
 SUB2 <Reg1> <Reg2> <Reg3> : Subtract Reg3 from Reg2 and store value in Reg1
-SUB <RegisterName> <RegisterName> : Subtract first register from second and put into the accumulator
+SUB <RegisterName> <RegisterName> : Subtract first register from second and put into the accumulator SUBA <RegisterName> : Subtract register value from Acc and store into the accumulator

 SOUMYA :

-SUBA <RegisterName> : Subtract register value from Acc and store into the accumulator MUL  : All three types same as SUB/ADD
-DIV : All three types same as SUB/ADD
+MUL  : All three types same as SUB/ADD --- Implemented This.
+Need some more here.
+Will do so----required changes done DIV : All three types same as SUB/ADD  ----Implemented This.
+Need to handle case of zero.
+Will do so

 SINDHU :